ibm-cloud-docs/transit-gateway/helpful-tips.md

 ## Direct Link (2.0) connection consideration
 {: #dl_considerations}

-This is a Beta feature that requires special approval.
-The use of this functionality should not be for production workloads.
-If you are interested in participating in this Beta, you can either open a Sev 4 support case and request access or contact your IBM Sales representative.
-{: beta}

 You can create Direct Link connections to a transit gateway to allow on-premises networks to connect to other networks in {{site.data.keyword.cloud_notm}}.
 After the direct link connects to the transit gateway, the on-premises network receives access to all other transit gateway connections.
 Likewise, all other networks connected to the transit gateway have access to the on-premises network.
 Direct Link connections follow the same process for physical or virtual cross connections as the standard Direct Link offering.
 After the connection is deleted from a transit gateway, the transit gateway operates as if it was never connected to a direct link.

 The same network subnet considerations for transit gateway connections also apply to Direct Link connections.
 To ensure successful connectivity, do not use prefixes in your Direct Link connected network that overlap with other connections.
 {: important}